well-in-that-case/ovtable/README.md

   - VirtualOrderedFields has some neat functions, such as getting a field by insertion index, that put it above many other implementations.

 - Extendable:
-  - VirtualOrderedFields exposes almost every facet of implementation to the user.
+  - ovtable exposes almost every facet of implementation to the user.
     - As of now, it's restricted to "almost" because the internal tables are hidden.
 This will change to allow low-level modification.

 ## How It Works
-- VirtualOrderedFields doesn't modify your table at all.
+- ovtable doesn't modify your table at all.
   - It only attaches a metatable to handle garbage collection and optionally extend `pairs` functionality.
 - When you add a new key, VirtualOrderedFields _only_ keeps a record of _when_ it was added to an internal structure.